 The Thorpe Menn Literary Excellence Award was established in 1979 by AAUW-KC to honor Thorpe Menn (1912-1979), long-time book editor of the Kansas City Star, who supported all aspects of Kansas City’s cultural life, especially authors and artists.

-The award, sponsored by the American Association of University Women-Kansas City Branch and the Kansas City Public Library is presented to a local author in recognition for their excellence in writing.
-In 2014, the award will be presentend at a luncheon in October at the Central Library and includes a $500 check, certificate of recognition, and listing on the library’s website!
+Thorpe Menn Literary Excellence Award nominations will be accepted until May 1, 2023.
+The award, presented by the American Association of University Women-Kansas City Branch, is awarded to a local author in recognition for their excellence in writing.
+The 45th awards will be presented at an event in October 2023.
+Awards include $300 first prize, $100 each for the 2nd and 3rd place authors, a framed certificate of recognition, and recognition on the AAUW-KC website.

-• Nominated authors must reside in the greater Kansas City area – Jackson, Cass, Clay, Lafayette and Platte counties in Missouri and Johnson, Leavenworth and Wyandotte counties in Kansas.
+• Nominated authors must reside in the greater Kansas City area – Jackson, Cass, Clay, Lafayette and Platte counties in Missouri, and Johnson, Leavenworth and Wyandotte counties in Kansas.

 Thorpe Menn Nominations

 P.O.
 Box 8831